Epistimio/orion/docs/src/user/algorithms.rst

 for sequential algorithms.
 Such algorithms can only observe trials that are completed and have a corresponding objective.
-To get around this, parallel strategies produces *lies*, noncompleted trials with fake objectives, which are then passed to a temporary copy of the algorithm that will suggest a new point.
-The temporary algorithm is then discarded.
+To get around this, parallel strategies produces *lies*, noncompleted trials with fake objectives, which can be used by algorithms to avoid exploring space nearby pending or broken trials.
-The original algorithm never obverses lies, and the temporary copy always observes lies that are based on most up-to-date data.
 The strategies will differ in how they assign objectives to the *lies*.

-By default, the strategy used is :ref:`MaxParallelStrategy`

 NoParallelStrategy
 ------------------